Intensive Examination of Moment-to-Moment Interactions in Cognitive Behavior Therapy

-Mr. Garret Zieve, a graduate student working toward his Ph.D. in the Clinical Science Program in the Psychology Department at the University of California at Berkeley, is conducting this study under the supervision of Jacqueline B. Persons, Ph.D., Director of the Center.
+This treatment-research opportunity is available at the Oakland CBT Center during the academic year 2019-2020.
+The project is led by Mr. Garret Zieve, a graduate student working toward his Ph.D. in Clinical Psychology at the University of California at Berkeley.
+He is working at the Oakland Cognitive Behavior Therapy Center under the supervision of Jacqueline B. Persons, Ph.D., Director of the Center.

 Study of Skills Learning in CBT with Amy Sanchez, M.A.